 The XPS features a realistic baitfish shape to mimic prey and comes in a wide variety of eye-catching color patterns, along with realistic 3-D eyes and an extra loud rattle chamber design.

-It also has a unique finish that is designed to replicate the natural colorization process of real fish, standing out and becoming much more pronounced in the direct sunlight, while being somewhat less intense while under the surface.
+It also has a unique finish that is designed to replicate the natural colorization process of real fish, standing out and becoming much more pronounced in direct sunlight while being somewhat less intense under the surface.

 The XPS is finished off with Eagle Claw Lazer sharp hooks, including a T-shaped belly hook to increase your hooking percentage.